duvall3/rat-pac/user/README_collab.md

 drawPrevEvent()
 ```

+#H3 Output

-The macro will print out a summary for each track, including particle name, number of points, and production and termination vertices.
+In addition to drawing the particle tracks in the viewer, the macro will print out a summary for each track, including particle name, number of points, and production and termination vertices.

+#H3 Further Information

 The comments in the macro file contain more detailed information on usage.
 They are copied here below for convenience.

 Details
 --------------------